 We will distinguish two general types of reference curves.
 Unconditional growth curves will refer to curves that depend solely on age; conditional growth curves, or longitudinal growth curves will connote curves that explicitly account for growth history, and possibly other covariates.
 In this section we will concentrate on the simpler, more classical problem of estimating unconditional growth curves.
 Having established a base of comparison in the unconditional setting, we will then turn to the problem of estimating longitudinal curves in the next section.
-Although we observe multiple measurements $\{Y_i(t_j) : j = 1, 2, ..., J_i\}$ on each child, we will ignore the longitudinal aspect of the data in this section, treating the sample as if we observed independent measurements on different children.
+Although we observe multiple measurements $\{Y_i(t_j): j=1,2,...,J_i\}$ on each child, we will ignore the longitudinal aspect of the data in this section, treating the sample as if we observed independent measurements on different children.

-Our comparison will focus on two methods: the Cole and Green (1992) LMS method as implemented by Carey (2002) in the R package lmsqreg, and a quantile regression method as implemented in the R package quantreg, of Koenker (2004) using a linear (B-spline) representation of the curves.
+Our comparison will focus on two methods: the Cole and Green (1992) LMS method as implemented by Carey (2002) in the R (R Development Core Team (2004)) package lmsqreg, and a quantile regression method as implemented in the R package quantreg, of Koenker (2004) using a linear (B-spline) representation of the curves.
+R is a public domain language for data analysis sustained by the R Development Core Team (2004).
 Our comparison complements the recent investigations of Carey et al (2004) and Gaunnoun et al (2002).

 3.1.
 Criteria for Smoothness.
 Any nonparametric curve estimation method requires some device to control the degree of smoothness of the fitted functions.
 For the LMS method this control is provided by the parameters $\nu = (\nu{\lambda}, \nu{\mu}, \nu{\sigma})$.
-Following recent practice for similar spline smoothing problems, see e.g. Green and Silverman (1994), it is convenient to represent the degree of smoothness associated with a particular choice of ν in terms of its "effective degrees of freedom."
+Following recent practice for similar spline smoothing problems, see e.g. Green and Silverman

+(1994), it is convenient to represent the degree of smoothness associated with a particular choice of ν in terms of its "effective degrees of freedom."
 This quantity can be interpreted as the dimensionality of the fitted function and is measured by computing the trace of the pseudo-projection matrix defining the estimator.
-Thus, when we report that $\nu = (7, 10, 7)$ for a particular fit, it means that the functions $\lambda(t)$, $\hat{\mu}(t)$ and $\hat{\sigma}(t)$ have, respectively, dimension 7, 10 and 7.
-In contrast to the classical linear regression setting where the trace of least squares projection matrix is an integer equal to the rank of the design matrix, in spline smoothing the trace is a real number so the dimensionality interpretation should be taken with a grain of salt.
+Thus, when we report that $\nu = (7, 10, 7)$ for a particular fit, it means that the functions $\hat{\lambda}(t)$, $\hat{\mu}(t)$ and $\hat{\sigma}(t)$ have, respectively, dimension 7, 10 and 7.
+In contrast to the classical linear regression setting where the trace of least squares projection matrix is an integer equal to the rank of the design matrix, for smoothing splines the trace of the corresponding linear operator is a real number so the dimensionality interpretation should be taken with a grain of salt.
 Our implementation of the QR method employs the fixed set of B-spline basis functions illustrated in Figure 3.1.
 Linear combinations of these functions provide a simple and quite flexible model for the entire growth curve from birth to adulthood, as we will see.
+After inclusion of boundary knots these models have parametric dimension 16.